firetin/terminallysimple/README.md

 - Press `Ctrl+Y` to redo changes
 - Press `Escape` to return to the main menu
 - Maximum data loss: 30 seconds (thanks to autosave)

+### Task Manager
+- Simple to-do list for tracking your tasks
+- Press `a` to add a new task
+- Press `d` to delete the focused task
+- Press `e` to edit the focused task
+- Press `Space` or `Enter` to toggle task completion
+- Press `c` to clear all completed tasks
+- Navigate with `j/k` or arrow keys
+- Tasks are automatically saved to `~/.config/terminallysimple/tasks.json`
+- Press `Escape` to return to the main menu

 ### Settings
 - Press `2` from the main menu or navigate to Settings